South Wales

 Placement locations

 We have a regional placement model.
-Trainees are allocated to one of the six Health Boards for the first two years of training.
-They may request an elective placement in a different Health Board for their final year if they wish.
+Candidates are allocated to one of the six Health Boards for the first two years of training.
+They may request consideration to have a third-year placement in a different Health Board where this is in-line with acquiring outstanding competencies or/and gaining additional experience.

-Trainees are asked to submit Health Board preferences when they are shortlisted for interview.
 Successful candidates will be informed which Health Board they have been allocated when they are offered a place on the programme.
+We are unable to negotiate about Health Board regions once offers are made.

 Last updated: